 The weather in England is usually mild, but you need to take extra care in rain, sun, and freezing temperatures.

-Staying safe when you're out and about is easy - as long as you plan ahead, take care, look out for each other and know how to get help
+Staying safe when you're out and about isn't always easy so plan ahead, take care, look out for each other and know how to get help